AlexandrSokolov/logging/README.md

     While it does not require any additional steps, only dependency update.
     **In new projects you should use Log4j2 or Slf4j logging APIs.**
 4. TODO JBoss Logging
+   - plays the same role as JCL - tries to get which logging implementation is used, allowing you to decouple it from API.

 ### Logging implementation